Why is My Car Leaking Oil After an Oil Change?

 However, if you just want to jump to the causes of oil leaking after oil change click here.

-My Personal Experience With Car Leaking Oil After Oil Change?
+What is My Personal Experience With Car Leaking Oil After Service?

 I crawled under the car and discovered the leak was coming from a loose drain plug.